bartromgens/django-project-template/README.md

 - Django 1.10 and Bootstrap 3
 - Example Django app
 - Base page template with,
-  - Brand
+  - Top navbar with brand and menu
-  - Top navbar
+  - Page content
   - Footer
 - Sign up/log in (by username or email)
 - Reset/change password